Scarface-x/ffxi-character-creator-php/README.md

 TODO:

-* Send out a verification email with a link to confirm registered email.
+* Send out a verification email with a link to confirm registered email, before allowing the account to be used.
 * Allow users to change their email address.
 * Add captcha on registration.
 * Fix webpage formatting for displaying the user's characters when max players allowed is more than 3.